-- 1 Obtain a reference to the top-level container. - 2 Get all containers and their properties recursively. - 3 Getting, setting, and saving properties on different containers. - 4 Invoke the shutdown() method on the ORB container.
+- 1 Obtain a reference to the top-level container. - 2 Get all containers and their properties recursively. - 3 Get, set, and save properties on different containers. - 4 Invoke the shutdown() method on the ORB container.

 These example files can be found in: